 Fisker, A123’s main customer, had been awaiting for the sale of the company’s Michigan plant so it could resume production of the $103,000 plug-in Karma sedan.

-A123 filed for bankruptcy (AONEQ) in October after the Wanxiang deal was scuttled amid congressional Republicans’ reluctance to allow the sale of the government-funded company to a Chinese company.
+A123 filed for bankruptcy (AONEQ:US) in October after the Wanxiang deal was scuttled amid congressional Republicans’ reluctance to allow the sale of the government-funded company to a Chinese company.

 A123’s automotive business includes facilities in Livonia and Romulus, Michigan.
 A123 used $132 million of the grant toward building the two Michigan factories.